-Born on February 1, 1962, Murakami is an International art star and cultural icon, a Japanese contemporary artist, a founder and President of Kaikai Kiki Co., Ltd., and Geisai through which he manages several young artists.
-He works in fine arts media (such as painting and sculpture) as well as commercial media (such as fashion, merchandise, and animation) and is known for blurring the line between high and low arts.
+Takashi Murakami was born on February 1, 1962.
+An International Art star and cultural icon.
+A Japanese contemporary artist, a founder and President of Kaikai Kiki Co.
+Ltd. and Geisai.
+He works in fine arts media, commercial media and He is known for blurring the line between high and low arts.

-Takashi is known for his color saturated and sexually deranged anime artworks, often outshine by his psychedelic asphyxiating vision where his works are characterized by bright flower-headed figures, frenetic wild-eyed colors and what he calls a “superflat” sensibility found in historical Japanese printmaking.
-He is one of the most sought-after names in the art world where his art has been sold at high-profile auctions and mass produced on Flower Key Chains, bags, mugs, and shirts at affordable prices.
+Takashi is known for his color saturated and sexually deranged anime artworks.
+His works are characterized by bright flower-headed figures, frenetic wild-eyed colors and what he calls a “superflat”.
+He is one of the most sought-after names in the art world.
+His arts have been sold at high-profile auctions and mass produced on Flower Key Chains, bags, mugs, and shirts at affordable prices.

-- Murakami’s early works from the 1990s were the direct result of his disgust towards the politics and elitism of the contemporary Japanese art world, as well as the lack of sustainable art market in Japan.
+- Murakami’s early works from the 1990s were the direct result of his disgust towards the politics and elitism of the contemporary Japanese art world.

-- Takashi Murakami joined and landed a residency in a prestigious PS1 International Studio Program in New York in 1994 – during this period he was influenced by Western artists such as Jeff Koons and Anselm Kiefer, where he began exhibiting in major Europian and North American Galleries.
+- He joined and landed a residency in a prestigious PS1 International Studio Program in New York in 1994.
+During this period he was influenced by Western artists like Jeff Koons and Anselm Kiefer.
+He began exhibiting in major Europian and North American Galleries.

-- Takashi Murakami – holds his own exhibits, curates others, gains commissions, and manages the twice-a-year art fair, Geisai.
+- Takashi holds his own exhibits, curates others and gains commissions.
+He managed the twice-a-year art fair, Geisai.

-- Takashi Murakami – helps manage the careers of young Japanese artists as well as other budding artists from around the world.
+- He helps manage the careers of young Japanese artists and other budding artists from around the world.

 - His well-known character is Mr. DOB, Flowers, and Kaikai Kiki and Friends.

-- After art and fashion, Murakami invests himself in music and audiovisual work.
-His first music video was for Kanye West in 2007 and recently Pharrell Williams.
+- After art and fashion, he invests himself in music and audiovisual work.
+His first music video was for Kanye West in 2007.
 In September 2014, he directs the video for Pharrell’s song “It Girl”, where the singer will have his own anime character.

-- In May 2008, Murakami becomes one of the most expensive living artists in the world.
+- In May 2008, He became one of the most expensive living artists in the world.
 His sculpture My Lonesome Cow Boy (1998) is sold for more than 15 million dollars at Christie’s auction.

 Interesting Facts about his Works

-He is the founder of Kaikai Kiki Co., Ltd. – Like Warhol, Murakami creates a sort of Factory, an atelier developed into an empire, Kaikai Kiki Co.
-A lot like Jeff Koons factory in New York, they are places of production where hundreds of workers execute different steps of the artistic process to realize the artists’ idea.
+He is the founder of Kaikai Kiki Co., Ltd. Like Warhol, Murakami creates a sort of Factory, and an atelier developed into an empire.
+A lot like Jeff Koons factory in New York, there are places of production where hundreds of workers execute different steps of the artistic process to realize the artists’ idea.
 However, Murakami goes further in this approach and creates numerous merchandise like flower anime printed rugs referring to his signature motif.

 - Louis Vuitton X Murakami – Collaborated to reinvigorate the iconic brand.
-The Japanese fine artist play on the monogram design that was commissioned in 2002 and proved a huge success, brought him International acclaim and brought Murakami notoriety as an artist who had blurred the line between high art and commercialism.
+The Japanese fine artist play on the monogram design.
+It proved a huge success.
+It brought him an International acclaim and notoriety as an artist.

 - Murakami X Pop Magazine – In 2010 the British magazine created a special cover composed by a mashup of designs by Murakami and images of Britney Spears.

-- Vault by Vans X Murakami – after years of high-end collaborations, Murakami has given the public a collaboration that is affordable.
+- Vault by Vans X Murakami – After years of high-end collaborations, Murakami has given the public an affordable pieces.
 Vans, the original action sports footwear and apparel brand collaborated with the prolific Japanese contemporary artist.